Address1100 Gray Fox Lane

-In 1998, Church leaders announced revised plans for the Nashville Tennessee Temple.
+On April 25, 1998, Church leaders announced revised plans for the Nashville Tennessee Temple.
 One of the new generation smaller temples would be constructed at another location in the Nashville area—not at the previously announced Forest Hills location.

 Ground was broken for the Nashville Tennessee Temple on a cold and heavily rainy spring day to an audience of approximately 1,500 members from central Tennessee and southern Kentucky.
 Officials held umbrellas in one hand while struggling to turn water-soaked soil with the other.